googlefonts/variable-components-in-ufo/README.md

 2. Components (standard UFO glyph)
 3. Variable Components (`glyph.lib` additions)

-The Variable Components for a glyph will be stored as a list in the `glyph.lib`, under this key:
+The Variable Components for a glyph will be stored as a non-empty list in the `glyph.lib`, under this key:

 - `com.black-foundry.variable-components`